 — Navitas (@Navitas) July 28, 2020

-Benefits of studying a Masters in New Zealand:
+Benefits of Studying a MS in New Zealand:

 The infographic below displays the top reasons to pursue a Masters in New Zealand.

-Also, all Masters degrees in New Zealand, are both prestigious and globally recognized.
-Reports from QS and Times Higher Educations reveal that:
+Also, all Masters degrees in New Zealand, are both prestigious and globally recognised.
+Reports from the QS rankings and Times Higher Education reveal that:

 - Universities in New Zealand have at least 1 course ranked in the top 100.

-- All universities of New Zealand are ranked within the top 400 universities of the world.
+- In 2021, all universities of New Zealand are ranked within the top 400 universities of the world.

-- All degrees are accredited by the New Zealand Qualifications Authority (NZQA) thus are recognized globally.
+- All degrees are accredited by the New Zealand Qualifications Authority (NZQA) thus are recognised globally.

 Overview of New Zealand